What are Vaginal Cysts and Lesions?

 The Gartner’s duct is a duct that is usually only present in a fetus’s genitals in utero, and in most cases, the duct disappears before birth.
-If the baby’s body does not completely absorb the duct, fluid may build up and form a cyst as the child ages.
+If the baby’s body does not completely absorb the Gartner’s duct, fluid may build up and form a Gartner duct cyst as the child ages.

-Like the Gartner’s duct, the paramesonephric ducts (or Mullerian ducts) aid in the development of the fetal reproductive system.
+Like the Gartner’s duct, the paramesonephric ducts (or Müllerian duct cysts) aid in the development of the fetal reproductive system.
 In female babies, these ducts will eventually form the uterus, fallopian tubes, cervix, and top of the vagina.
 These ducts, too, can become cystic in adults.

 These are smooth muscle neoplasms that appear on the anterior (front) vaginal wall.
 They are usually benign, asymptomatic, and exceedingly rare.

 These polyps are usually small and sometimes grow in clusters.
 If the polyps are small and aren’t causing any symptoms, then they don’t require treatment.
-However, women who plan on becoming pregnant may want to have them surgically excised, as they can become enlarged during pregnancy.
+However, women who plan on becoming pregnant may want to have them surgically excised, as they can become enlarged during pregnancy and create complications.

 This is the medical term for the lesions caused by HPV (human papillomavirus).
-There are various treatments available for removing the lesions, including surgical excision, loop electrical excision, laser therapy, or cauterization.
+There are various treatments available for removing the lesions, including surgical excision (surgical removal), loop electrical excision, laser therapy, or cauterization.
 However, your doctor may recommend treating the lesions conservatively, as any of these procedures may result in vaginal scarring.

-This is the most common type of lesion found in the female urethra and typically occurs in postmenopausal patients.
+Considered the most common type of lesion, urethral caruncle is found in the female urethra and typically occurs in postmenopausal women.
 The lesions can usually be treated at home with warm sitz baths or with the help of vaginal estrogen replacement therapy, such as a prescription vaginal cream.